 Data subscription instance uses the log capture unit to capture change data from RDS instances.
-The captured data is stored in a local queue after performing data resolution, filtering, and standard formatting processes.
+The captured data is stored in a local queue after data resolution, filtering, and standard formatting processes.
 The log capture unit connects the source instance based on the database protocol.
-For example, if the source instance is RDS MySQL, the log capture unit connects to the source instance through the Binlog dump protocol.
+For example, if the source instance is RDS MySQL, the log capture unit connects to the source instance using the Binlog dump protocol.

 Both the log capture unit and the SDK data consumption process are highly available.

 The Disaster Recovery System continually monitors the subscription instance.
-In detection of abnormality in the log capture unit, it restarts the log capture unit on another health point from where the process is stopped.
+In detection of abnormality in the log capture unit, DTS restarts the log capture unit on another health point from where the process is stopped.

 If multiple SDK consumptions are started for the same subscription instance, DTS only pushes change data to one consumer.
-In the case of an interruption, DTS switches to another health consumer, and continues to push data from where the process is stopped.
+In case of an interruption, DTS switches to another health consumer, and continues to push data from where the process is stopped.

 Data synchronization supports real-time synchronization between RDS instances and RDS/ADS instances.